Ian2020/monica_reminder/README.md

 ## Roadmap

-* Get tests over it all
-* Install it via `bin` and change service so we are not systemd running it as we develop it.
+* Make properly available for others
+  * DONE: License etc galagos
+  * Version and release
+  * Install with bin
+  * Add suggestions for systemd timers
+* `monica_reminder_data` no longer needs the postfix
 * Eliminate msmtp dep.
   * Install own email hook from within our script.
-* `monica_reminder_data` no longer needs the postfix
+* Get tests over it all
 * Change email template to include date of event and link to contact. or make it identical to Monica's.
-* Make properly available for others
-  * License etc galagos and version, install with bin
-  * Reference in bugs
-  * Version it - releash?
 * Remove restrictions
   * Respect reminder intervals set per user.
 Note there seems to be a bug in Monica that users share reminder intervals though the DB table hints that